Social Media and Disinformation

 Sometimes it’s really hard to tell the difference.
 That’s why it’s so important to stop, look, and think before you share information that seems questionable.

-False information intentionally created to deceive and mislead.
+False information is intentionally created to deceive and mislead.

 THREAT ACTOR’S TOOLS: